okx/okexchain-docs/nodes/operation/how-to-start-mainnet-node.md

 Note 1: Be sure to compile with **make mainnet**
 Note 2: latest_version can be viewed [here](https://github.com/okx/exchain/releases/tag/v1.6.7.2 "here")
 Note 3: If this is the first time to run exchaind, we should install rocksdb first.
-OKC team has provided a command to `make rocksdb` to help.
+OKTC team has provided a command to `make rocksdb` to help.
 You can try it in the exchain folder.
 Note 4: If you encounter problems in the process of compiling rocksdb, please refer to [this link](https://forum.okt.club/d/267-rocksdb "this link")

 ## 2. Using exchaind and genesis.json file